prebid/prebid.github.io/adops/setting-up-prebid-multi-format-in-dfp.md

 Multi-format ad units which support native require at least two distinct sets of line items and creatives:

-+ One for [banners and outstream video][bannerAdSetup].
++ One for [banners and/or outstream video][bannerAdSetup].
 Banners and outstream videos will serve into a DFP banner creative.

 + One for [native][nativeAdSetup].
 Native ads will serve into a native creative with native format and styles.